 DUCK_AUTOMATION_FIXPR is set true.

-See the Complete List of Synopsys Bridge Arguments (on page 19) for details of Black Duck arguments.

 Using Azure DevOps Extension with Coverity Connect with Thin Client

-Currently, Synopsys Security Scan only supports the Coverity Connect with thin client deployment model.
+Synopsys Security Scan only supports the Coverity Connect with thin client deployment model.

+On push events, a full Coverity scan will be run and results are committed to the Coverity server database.

+On pull request events, comments are added to pull requests for new issues found by the scan if BRIDGE_COVERITY_AUTOMATION_PRCOMMENT is set to true (see example below).
+Note that scan results are not committed to Coverity server database in this case.

-Before running Coverity Connect using the Synopsys Security Scan for Azure DevOps Extension, ensure the appropriate project and stream are set in your Coverity Connect server environment.
-Configure sensitive data like usernames, passwords and URLs using pipeline variables.
+Before running the pipeline with Synopsys Security Scan, make sure the specified project and stream exist in your Coverity server.
+Configure sensitive data such as usernames and passwords using pipeline variables.

-Here is an example azure-pipelines.yml that you can use to integration Coverity into your Azure pipeline:
+Here is an example azure-pipelines.yml that you can use to integrate Coverity into your Azure pipeline:

 Synopsys Bridge CLI Guide | 6 - Azure DevOps - Synopsys Security Scan | 61